 Once the lab manufactures and sends the permanent crown to your dentist’s office, you will return for your second appointment.
 At this visit, the temporary crown will be removed, and the permanent crown will be cemented into place.

-For additional information about dental crowns, please call our office today to schedule a comprehensive consultation with one of our highly skilled and talented dental providers.
+For additional information about dental crowns, please call our Gainesville office at (703) 753-3346 or Herndon office at (703) 689-3900 today to schedule a comprehensive consultation with one of our highly skilled and talented dental providers.